The table element is perhaps the most

 read and write all of the tables defined in

-element has four
+granted-privileges element has four

 optional attributes that can establish limits for specific user roles.

-The attributes are select
+The attributes are select,

-, and
+update, and

-.
+delete.
 User roles are those defined

-in the application web.xml
+in the application web.xml file.
+See

 Chapter 9, Security